-How do you pick the right gym gloves?
-Do they need to be fingerless or full-fingered?
-What's the right material?
-We'll try to answer all your burning questions about weight lifting gloves and give you a list of the best gym gloves on the market right now.
+How do you pick suitable gym gloves for you?
+Do they need to be fingerless or full-fingered gloves?
+We'll try to answer all your burning questions about weightlifting gloves and give you a list of the best gym gloves on the market.

-Building a home gym?
-Have a look at T3's these guides for more info: best dumbbells, best barbell, best pull up bar and best kettlebell.
-And what a surprise, wearing gym gloves would come in handy using all of these home gym equipment.
+Are you building a home gym?
+Have a look at T3's these guides for more info: best dumbbell, best barbell, best pull-up bar and best kettlebell.
+And what a surprise, wearing gym gloves would be handy using all these types of home gym equipment.
 The pun is very much intended.